protocubo/vijka/README.md

 About
 --------------------------------------------------------------------------------

-_Vijka_ is a simulator for analysing and estimating the number of vehicles that will use a highway, that is, its traffic volume.
+_Vijka_ is a simulator for analyzing and estimating the number of vehicles that will use a highway, that is, its traffic volume.

-Given a road network and and a weighted list of origin/destination trip desires, _Vijka_ can perform the necessary demmand assignments and output the traffic volume estimates and other interesing information.
+Given a road network and and a weighted list of origin/destination trip desires, _Vijka_ can perform the necessary demand assignments and output the traffic volume estimates and other interesting information.

 _Vijka_ is also __fast__, and has been used to run, in only a couple of minutes, a large number of trips (each with its own cost perception) on large networks